-With many rival candidates also looking to move jobs before then, it's a good idea to get on the right side of recruiters.
-You want to stand out from the competition at a time when they are swamped with CVs, and you want them to come to you directly and immediately when they next have a relevant opening
+Now is therefore a good time to get ahead of other job seekers, and get on the right side of banking recruiters.
+You need to stand out from the competition before recruiters become swamped with CVs, and you need recruiters to come to you directly and immediately when they next have an opening in your field.

-Here's how to boost your chances of being called up by recruiters eager to poach you.
+Here’s how to boost your chances of being called up by recruiters eager to hire you for their clients.

 You are much more likely to get chased up by recruiters if you’ve already taken the time to develop a long-term relationship with them – regardless of whether you’ve been actively looking for a new job, says a Singapore-based recruiter.
 Researching two or three recruiters who specialise in you field and contacting them directly typically works better than calling the recruitment firm’s switchboard – you risk being transferred to an administrator who will put your details on a database rather than discuss your career with you.

 Meeting a recruiter face-to-face is another critical step in building a relationship.
 Above all during these discussions you need to explain what you are looking for in your next job, says Daniel Warwick, Singapore managing director of recruitment agency Eames Consulting Group.
 Recruiters find it difficult to chase after candidates whose career aspirations are too vague or too wide.